distante/saninn-logger/README.md

 ## The Problem

-I need to control when activate or deactivate my app logging function but If I use `console.log` inside another class or function I lose the position of the logging.
+You need to control when activate or deactivate your app or website logging but when your put `console.log` inside another class or function the console call position is lost.
 Well not anymore!

+![example][example]

+[example]: https://i.imgur.com/NQSB5f5.png 'Saninn Logger Example'

 ## Install